Skip to main content

 Students with 40 or more transfer credits whose previous writing/English composition coursework does not satisfy the Foundations Writing requirement have two additional options to fulfill the requirement:

-1. Enroll in ENGL 306T, or
+1. Enroll in WRIT 306T, or

 2. Submit a Transfer Portfolio

-Option 1: English 306T
+English 306T

 One requirement, one course

-This intensive, 7.5-week course covers the major outcomes of our ENGL 101/107 and 102/108 courses while emphasizing students' unique backgrounds, professional interests, and academic disciplines.
+This intensive, 7.5-week course covers the major outcomes of our WRIT 101/107 and 102/108 courses while emphasizing students' unique backgrounds, professional interests, and academic disciplines.
 Students who enroll in the course are also eligible to complete the Transfer Portfolio, but elect to take the course as a means of receiving more direct instruction and support to help them through the portfolio compilation and reflection process.

 Who should do it?

-ENGL 306T is ideal for students who:
+WRIT 306T is ideal for students who:

 • have non-academic experiences that have exposed them to different types of workplace or recreational writing;